HongCheng-Chu/AVGirls-crawler/README.md

 - Please send the problems or suggestions to jerry840622@gmail.com, I try my best to help you, thanks everyone.

 ## Remark
-- Doing other company crawler after S1 finish like Madonna, MOODYZ and etc. which if it easily get.
+- Doing other company crawler as soon as possible.
-- Test and maintain twice in each month.
+- Test and maintain one time in each month.

+## Important
+- Copyright © 2022 S1 Inc.
+- Copyright © 2022 FALENO Inc.
+- Copyright © 2022 ideapocket Inc.
+- Copyright © 2022 moodyz Inc.
+- Copyright © 2022 madonna Inc.